varnit-mittal/Cloud-Distributed-DB/README.md

 2.  **Workers (Data Plane)** – store key-value data, handle REST operations, and manage replication.
 3.  **Supporting Services** – MongoDB for storage, Redis and etcd for coordination, and Kubernetes for orchestration.

-**Communication flow:**
+#### Communication flow:
 1. Clients query the controller to locate the appropriate worker.
 2. Clients perform GET/PUT on the designated worker.
-3. Replication is performed synchronously (1 replica) and asynchronously (1 replica).
+3. Replication is performed synchronously (1 extra replica) and asynchronously (1 replica).

----

 ## Key Features

 - Key-space partitioning across 4 workers
 - Three-way replication for all keys
 - Quorum-based write acknowledgment
-- Low-latency GET operations from primary worker
 - Automatic detection of worker failure
 - Automated re-replication to maintain replica count
-- Deployment support via Docker Compose and Kubernetes
+- Deployment support via Docker Compose for local testing and minikube to test for cloud deployment.
 - REST API (client) + gRPC (internal)

----

-## Components

-### Controller
-- Manages key-space partitioning
-- Stores metadata in etcd or Redis
-- Exposes REST endpoints for partition mapping and worker status
-- Initiates re-replication on worker failure
-- Receives periodic heartbeats from workers

-### Worker Nodes
-- Store data using local MongoDB instance
-- Handle GET/PUT REST operations
-- Communicate with other workers via gRPC for replication
-- Participate in synchronous + asynchronous replication
-- Maintain Merkle trees for validating replica consistency (optional)

-### Metadata and Storage Services
-- **MongoDB**: Stores key-value pairs for each worker
-- **Redis**: Auxiliary controller/operator storage
-- **etcd**: Cluster metadata and configuration state
-- **Kubernetes Operator**: Automates worker management and recovery

----

-## API Documentation
+## API Endpoints

 ### Controller REST API